Župan: Usage of the title and division

 The title had a widespread distribution, and did not always have a concrete institutional definition.
 Slavic tribes were divided into fraternities, each including a certain number of families.
 The territory inhabited by a tribe was a župa, and its leader was the župan.

 The župans, once as kopan, of the First Bulgarian Empire are traditionally seen as Slavic chiefs, or leaders of a local tribe and district.
-The župan title was also used in Wallachia and Moldavia (in modern Romania) but only with the meaning "mister" and bearing no administrative connotations.
+In Belarusian, Czech, Polish, Slovak and Ukrainian allegedly from župan was shortened to pan, meaning "master, mister, sir".

 Bosnia

 Similarly to Serbia and Croatia, Bosnian rulers of the early Middle Ages were referred to as župan.
 According to Fine, the governorship was hereditary, and the župan reported to a ban or a king, whom they were obliged to aid in war.

 Croatia

 As heads of the županija, the most important role of the župans were their public authority function.
 They were the primates populi, nobile aristocracy from where the king (or duke) recruited the official servants.
 Those župans by origin most probably belonged to the tribal or noble family structure, in historiography known as the Twelve noble tribes of Croatia, which are mentioned in the Pacta conventa and Supetar Cartulary.
 In the Supetar Cartulary, and in Croatian redaction of Chronicle of the Priest of Duklja, they were called as nobile sapienciroes and starac (elderman), indicating that to the agreement with king Coloman went twelve "elders župan".

 According to the charter by Croatian duke Muncimir (892 AD) it can be identified various official functions; župans who work at the ducal palace (Budimiro zuppani palatii, Prisna maccererarii, Pruade zuppano cauallario, Zelestro zuppano camerario, Zestededo zuppano pincernario, Bolledrago zuppano carnicario, Budimiro zuppano comitisse, Augina zuppano armigeri), who are part of territorial organization (Zelllerico zuppano Cleoniae, Sibidrago zuppano Clesae), or are only noble by position (Petro zuppano, Pribritreco filius Petri zuppano).
 The župans were usually listed in historical documents only as witnesses, without mark of duty.

 The transition of 12th to the 13th century is characterized by terminological change of the title župan and the spreading beyond the tribal main territory.
 The older social rank of the župan (iupanus) in Latin documents was changed with the title comes.
 The Latin term comes in the 14th and 15th century Croatia was translated in two different ways, as špan and knez.
 The first signified the royal official in the županija, while the second the hereditary lord of the županija exempted from the direct royal rule.
 Thus the term lost its old tribal and got a new administrative meaning, while the old Croatian tribes (genus) under the title of knez preserved the inheritance rights over the lands of županija.